fyjham-ts/Pathfinder-2E-Spell-DB/README.md

 I'm all for it!
 Make sure you have the appropriate OGL & Community use licensing in place because it's ultimately Paizo's data so you have to play by their rules (just like me) but I'm more than happy to have others build on top of the data I've collected.
 If you do use the data I'd love to hear about your project - as if it's good I'll proabably want to use it too!

 As a help searching the repository, the app's reference data is all stored in the [/SpellDb/src/data](https://github.com/fyjham-ts/Pathfinder-2E-Spell-DB/tree/master/SpellDB/src/data]/SpellDb/src/data) folder.

+The data is all in JSON format, which is a fairly widely used format & should be possible to load into many systems - including spreadsheet tools like Excel or Google Sheets.
+Some quick googling on loading JSON into your system of choice should hopefully serve you well.

 Also if you're looking for pathfinder data you may want to check our [pathfinder-2-sqlite](https://gitlab.com/jrmiller82/pathfinder-2-sqlite) - found out about it as it incorporated some of my spell data, but they're aiming for more of a collated data set that other apps can use & a more structured SQLite format.
 If you're after data similar to what this app has you may find more there!